jnewbery/blog/content/pages/about/index.md

   bridging the gap between the Bitcoin open source community and enterprises using Bitcoin.
-- **BitDevs Socratic Meetups ([NY][] and [London][])**: providing spaces for Bitcoin developers and enthusiasts to meet and discuss Bitcoin development,
+- **BitDevs Socratic Meetups ([NY][] and [London][])**: providing spaces for Bitcoin developers and enthusiasts to meet and discuss Bitcoin development.
-- **[Chaincode Residencies][]**: mentoring and onboarding newer Bitcoin developers
+- **[Chaincode Residencies][]**: mentoring and onboarding newer Bitcoin developers.
 - **The [Bitcoin Core PR Review Club][]**: helping newer contributors learn about the Bitcoin Core review process.
 - **Many [talks and podcast appearances](/talks/)**: sharing knowledge and